Restaurant Review: Cinnamon Kitchen, Liverpool Street, London

 Bumping into celebrity Chef and CEO of the Cinnamon franchise, Vivek Singh, made my visit to Cinnamon Kitchen extra special and admittedly did result in some hysteria!
 However, the menu also elicited a similarly elated response as, although this is an Indian restaurant, the dishes here are not conventional curries.
 Instead, each course offers clever variations.

 My Charred Fruit starter

-We opted for the Set Menu from which for my starter I opted for the Charred Fruits with Tamarind Glaze and Passion Fruit Raita; this is a speciality of the Cinnamon Franchise and consists of tangy chat style masala coated across apples, pears, starfruit and pineapple, providing a delectable combination of sugar and spice for the first course.
+We opted for the Set Menu from which for my starter I opted for the Charred Fruits with Tamarind Glaze and Passion Fruit Raita; this is a speciality of the Cinnamon Franchise and consists of tangy chaat style masala coated across apples, pears, starfruit and pineapple, providing a delectable combination of sugar and spice for the first course.

-For main course I ordered Old Delhi Style Free Range Chicken Curry with Pilau Rice which was just as delectable and tender as the starters, and again it was the sauce used in the dish that was the stand out feature.
-Other more inventive options available on the Set Menu for the main course included Roasted Bottle Gourd and Spice Crusted Hake which looked just as appetising.
+For the main course I ordered Old Delhi Style Free Range Chicken Curry with Pilau Rice which was just as delectable and tender as the starters, and again it was the sauce used in the dish that was the stand out feature.
+Other more inventive options available on the Set Menu for the main course included Roasted Bottle Gourd and Spice Crusted Hake which looked just as tempting.